 (7) Requests for exceptions to this rule, due to hardship, shall be made in writing to the committee.

-(E) Requirements for social work professional training in supervision to qualify for a supervisory designation:
+(E) Requirements for social work professional training in supervision to qualify for a training supervision designation:

-(1) Only independent social workers who have obtained a supervisory designation shall provide training supervision.
-Applicants for supervisory designation shall apply on forms required by the board and shall document at least the following requirements.
+(1) Only independent social workers who have obtained a training supervision designation shall provide training supervision.
+Applicants for training supervision designation shall apply on forms required by the board and shall document at least the following requirements.

 (a) One year post licensure experience as an independent social worker; and